RNakano1230/EMTG/README.md

 ## Python
 Standard procedures may be used for python installation and required packages (outlined in `/emtg/PyEMTG/README.txt`).
 We note that `wxpython` may require downloading a framework version of python.
 If using homebrew and pyenv workflow, then run `env PYTHON_CONFIGURE_OPTS="--enable-framework" pyenv install 3.10.4`

+It may be required to run PyEMTG.py with `pythonw` as opposed to just `python`.
+It may also be required to follow instructions on this url for using a framework version of python https://matplotlib.org/3.1.0/faq/osx_framework.html.

+If an error occurs when trying to run simulations from the python GUI, then it may be required to make changes in the `PyEMTG_interface.py`.
+More specifically, check the function definition on line 357, `OnRun`.

 ## To Run EMTG Through Python GUI
 Again, follow instructions in `/emtg/PyEMTG/README.txt`:
 1. Install proper python dependencies